nkdAgility/NKDAgility.com/site/content/resources/blog/2009/2009-04-30-get-analysis-services-last-processed-date/index.md

 resourceType: blog
 slug: get-analysis-services-last-processed-date
 aliases:
   - /blog/get-analysis-services-last-processed-date
 tags:
   - ssas
   - tools
-coverImage: nakedalm-logo-128-link-1-1.png
+preview: nakedalm-logo-128-link-1-1.png
 ---

 I need a little bit of code to get the last processed date for the cube that my site connects to: